Shea McClellin

-Shea Keegan McClellin (born August 1, 1989) is a former American football outside linebacker.
-He played college football at Boise State.
-He was drafted by the Chicago Bears with the 19th overall pick in the 2012 NFL Draft.
+Shea Keegan McClellin (born August 1, 1989) is an American former professional football player who was an outside linebacker in the National Football League (NFL).
+He played college football for the Boise State Broncos.
+He was selected by the Chicago Bears with the 19th overall pick in the 2012 NFL draft.

 Early life

 McClellin was born on August 1, 1989, in Caldwell, Idaho, and lived in Marsing.
 McClellin was adopted by his maternal grandparents, Terry and Jerry McClellin, when he was 18 months old.
 He grew up on a farm in Caldwell, where he helped his parents raise various farm animals and animals in distress.

 McClellin went to Marsing High School, where he was a letterman in football, basketball, and baseball.
 As a linebacker, he finished with 126 tackles, six interceptions and seven defensive touchdowns.
 McClellin also played running back, running for 1,893 yards and 22 touchdowns.
 In his junior year, he was named to the second-team all-conference team after rushing for 998 yards and leading his team in touchdowns with 17.
 In his senior year, he was named Western Idaho Conference Offensive Player of Year and Defensive Player of Year, as well as first-team all-state.
 In basketball, he averaged 16.7 points and 11.6 rebounds per game, and in baseball he had a .453 batting average, with 21 RBI and 10 stolen bases as a junior.